 Latest articles from Visit Whitbymore news

-Not only is it May Day but 1 May is also very special to Yorkshire in 2015 for another reason, as its the first day of the brand new international Tour de Yorkshire cycle race where a large section of the route will pass through Whitby and the Esk Valley.
-Places included along the route are: Ca...
+Not only is it May Day but 1 May is also very special to Yorkshire in 2015 for another reason, as it's the first day of the brand new international Tour de Yorkshire cycle race where a large section of the route will pass through Whitby and the Esk Valley.
+Places included along the route are: Cas...

 Sandy beaches, ideal for family days out Towering cliffs and rocky outcrops protrude seaward, occasionally giving way to curved bays with fossil-rich, soft, sandy beaches lined with quaint cottages, sometimes seemingly higgledy-piggledy in their positioning.
 This extraordinary stretch of coastline...